What Cheese To Use For Pasta: A Comprehensive Guide

 Cheddar

 Cheddar is a hard cheese with a sharp, tangy flavor.
 It can vary in intensity from mild to extra sharp.
-While not traditionally used in Italian pasta dishes, Cheddar is fantastic in mac and cheese.
+While not traditionally used in Italian pasta dishes, Cheddar is best cheese for pasta like mac and cheese.
 Its melting properties and robust flavor make it ideal for creating a rich, creamy sauce.

 Note: Cheddar can sometimes be too oily when melted, which might only suit some pasta dishes.
 It’s best used in dishes where a creamy, rich sauce is desired.